 “I am always interested in learning further and doing the right thing by my company by working hard and trying to secure a future here.
 This opportunity has really inspired me to be the best tradesperson I can be and make the most of the opportunity I have been given.”

 Want to inspire your employees?

 Branten had no career path and no long term goals before being offered the opportunity with Berendsen as an adult apprentice.
 He has now developed sought after skills and a real passion for the work that he does.
-He has a strong sense of loyalty to the company who trained him and saw his potential in the first instance.
+He has a strong sense of loyalty to the company that trained him and saw his potential in the first instance.
 Branten is motivated to continue learning and be the best he can be, so he can give back to Berendsen for giving him the opportunity.